Email: kxzhu at ucsd dot edu

 Disruptive Technologies in Healthcare (new)

-Zhu’s research focuses on innovation diffusion in global environments, economic impacts of information technology on firms and industries, information technology in health care, software, real options, and technology-enabled innovations.
+Kevin’s research focuses on innovation diffusion in global environments, economic impacts of information technology on firms and industries, supply chain management, information technology in health care, software competition, technology-enabled innovations and integration of online and offline channels.

-His research has been published in the top academic journals such as Management Science, Information Systems Research, and MIS Quarterly.
-He serves on National Science Foundation (NSF) research proposal review panels and holds editorial positions at the top academic journals.
-In his career, he has been invited to give research seminars by more than 30 top universities.
+His research has been published in the top academic journals such as Management Science, Information Systems Research, and Marketing Science.
+He has held editorial positions at the top academic journals and co-chaired major conferences.
+He has been invited to give research seminars by more than 30 top universities.
 He also received several best paper awards in the field.
-Zhu was awarded the prestigious CAREER Award by the NSF for his research on digital transformation of enterprises.
-He also received a similar award from the NSF of China in 2008.
+He was awarded the prestigious CAREER Award by the US National Science Foundation for his research on digital transformation of enterprises.
+He also received a similar award from the NSF of China.

 Prior to that, he was the recipient of an MBA Teaching Award at the University of California and the Academic Achievement Award at Stanford University.
 Zhu received his Ph.D. from Stanford University.